chimericdream/worldofpannotia.com/src/_specific_magic_weapons/adamantine-dagger.md

   weight: ""
   description: ""
 ---
-<p id="adamantine-dagger"><strong>Adamantine Dagger:</strong> This nonmagical dagger is made out of adamantine.
+This nonmagical dagger is made out of adamantine.
 As a masterwork weapon, it has a +1 enhancement bonus on attack rolls.
-No aura (nonmagical); Price 3,002 gp.
+; Price 3,002 gp.